pschool-in/curriculum/content/grammar/new-topics/thegerund-infinitive.md

 # The Gerund

 ## Objectives
- 1.To be able to understand what is a Gerund and its uses 2.To be able to identify gerunds in the given text.
+ 1. To be able to understand what is a Gerund and its uses
+ 2. To be able to identify gerunds in the given text.

 ### Reading Notes
 Gerund is that form of the verb which ends in -ing and acts a noun and verb.
 Therefore Gerund is also called as Verb-noun.
 Gerund functions as a subject, object, object  of preposition, or subject complement.
 Gerund might be present either at the beginning, middle or at the end of the sentence.